jdeboer/ganalytics/README.md

 library(ganalytics)
 myQuery <- GaQuery( profile_id )
 GetGaData(myQuery, key = client_id , secret = client_secret)
+# End
 ```

 * You should then be directed to *http://accounts.google.com* within your default web browser asking you to sign-in to your Google account if you are not already.
 Once signed-in you will be asked to grant read-only access to your Google Analytics account for the Google API product you created in step 1.
 * Make sure you are signed in to the Google account you wish to use, then grant access by selecting **"Allow access"**.
 You can then close the page and return back to R.
 * If you have successfully executed all of the above R commands you should see the output of the default `ganalytics` query; visits by day for the past 7 days.

+_Note: A small file named `ganalytics_token.RDS` will be saved to your home directory ('My Documents' in Windows) containing your new reusable authentication token._

 Examples
 --------